 My friend Marie has always yearned for a more voluptuous figure.
-She has tried every gimmick on the market in her attempt to display a more impressive profile.
+She’s tried every gimmick on the market in her attempt to display a more impressive profile.

 Her undergarments are marvels of ingenuity and monuments to the art of optical illusion.

 Her latest purchase is a bra padded with, according to the tag, paraffin oil.
 I don’t want to be the one to tell Marie that her bosom now smells like a bayberry candle.

 The wicks are a bit distracting, but on the holidays she decorates them with silk floral candle rings.

 Before the paraffin bra, Marie tried the aqua bra, padded with pouches of water.
 I was so intrigued that I decided to give that one a try.

 Never one to do anything halfway, I bought the largest one I could find.
 Unlike normal bras, which are sized A, B, C, or D, I bought size Z, as in Zeppelin, because they were the size of dirigibles.